varunkumardev/amitmerchant1990.github.io/_posts/2019-11-02-extending-class-using-macros-laravel.md

 categories: [Laravel]
 ---

 In this article, I'm going to discuss about the feature in Laravel using which you can extend the functionality of certain Laravel's core classes without even touching the original codebase.
+Or in other words, adding methods to the class dynamically.

 ## Macroable Classes